kernelkit/infix/doc/container.md

 The network `option` setting is available also for this case, but only the `interface_name=foo0` option works.
 Which is still very useful.
-To change the MAC address, you need to use the `custom-phys-adderss` in the general network settings.
+To change the MAC address, you need to use the `custom-phys-address` in the general network settings.

 [^3]: Something which the container bridge network type does behind the